fb pixel

 Instructions for Referees

-Referees must submit their letters of support to graduateawards@uwinnipeg.ca by the March 15 deadline.
-Referees may use either the UWGSS Appraisal Form or their own letterhead.
+Referees must submit their letters of support to graduateawards@uwinnipeg.ca by the March 18, 2024 deadline.

 Referees for students who have applied to both The University of Winnipeg Graduate Studies Scholarship and the President’s Distinguished Graduate Student Scholarship should submit a single letter in support of both awards.